kelvinmo/jwkstool/SECURITY.md

 ## How to report a security issue

-If you discover a vulnerability in SimpleJWT, keep it confidential.
+If you discover a vulnerability in jwkstool, keep it confidential.
 *Do not disclose the vulnerability to anyone before the advisory is issued.*

+jwkstool uses the [SimpleJWT] library for most of its functionality.
+If you discover a vulunerability in that library, please report it in accordance with the [Security Policy][simplejwt-security] of that library. *Do not report it here.*

 Provide details of the vulnerability at the [GitHub Security Advisories] page.
 For further information, please see the [GitHub documentation].

 At a minimum, your report should include:

-   1. the version of SimpleJWT, and your hosting environment
+   1. the version of jwkstool, and your hosting environment
    2. the steps required to reproduce the problem
    3. any other information which you think would be useful in diagnosing the problem